 individuals was hired the same day and on the other extreme, one technician

-was applied for and was accepted for a position five years after our initial
+that applied for a specialist position accepted a position five years after our initial

 discussion.
 This individual only wanted to be hired at one facility and was